-Some examples of the present-day blockchains include Bitcoin, Ethereum, Binance Chain, Polygon, Avalanche, and Fantom.
-As a merchant, you have to define, which currencies you intend to support.
-Some businesses might be unwilling to accept cryptocurrency payments, because crypto is an extremely volatile and risky asset.
+Some of the most popular blockchains currently in use include Bitcoin, Ethereum, Binance Chain, Polygon, Avalanche, and Fantom.
+As a merchant, you’ll need to determine, which currencies you intend to support (i.e., what would be the best crypto for payments in your case).
+Some businesses might be hesitant to accept cryptocurrency payments, because crypto is an extremely volatile and risky asset.
 However, presently, special cryptocurrencies, called, stablecoins are becoming increasingly popular as an investment and payment vehicle.
 Examples include Tether (USDT), DAI, BUSD, USDC, and others.
-The price of stablecoins is pegged to conventional currency rates and, thus, they are immune to sharp fluctuations.
+Their value is pegged to conventional currency rates and, thus, immune to sharp fluctuations.

-Not all blockchains support stablecoin transactions, though.
-For instance, Bitcoin blockchain mostly supports Bitcoin payments and not stablecoins.
+Not all blockchains support stablecoin transactions, however.
+For instance, Bitcoin blockchain primarily supports Bitcoin payments and not stablecoins.
 Ethereum blockchain, built on Ethereum Virtual Machine, does support many stablecoins, such as USDC and DAI.

 Dealing with high gas fees

-An additional concern is high “gas fees”.
-Just like a credit card transaction, each transaction on blockchain has its price.
-On some blockchains, such as, again, Ethereum, transaction fees are rather high.
-So, it makes sense to process only high-ticket transactions on this blockchain.
-Indeed, there is no point in processing a crypto payment worth $30 and pay a $60 fee.
+Another concern when it comes to blockchain transactions is the high “gas fees.”
+Just like credit card transactions, each blockchain transaction comes at a cost.
+On certain blockchains, such as Ethereum, transaction fees can be rather high.
+Therefore, it makes more sense to process high-ticket transactions on this blockchain.
+There’s no point in processing a crypto payment worth $30 and paying a $60 fee.

-Fantom, Polygon, Binance Chain, and Avalanche blockchains have lower per-transaction fees than Ethereum.
-However, it might be more challenging to convert stablecoins to fiat if you operate through these blockchains.
-In the next section we briefly explain why.
+Blockchains such as Fantom, Polygon, Binance Chain, and Avalanche have lower per-transaction fees compared to Ethereum.
+However, it might be more challenging to convert stablecoins to fiat if you’re operating through these blockchains.
+In the next section, we’ll briefly explain why.

 Crypto-to-fiat conversion tips

-When it comes to cryptocurrency acceptance, crypto to fiat currency conversion is, actually, one of the main challenges.
-Presently, there is no universal solution or some “payment environment” allowing easy crypto to fiat conversion.
-That is why, it is extremely important to choose the right blockchain for your business, based on your target currencies.
+One of the main challenges when it comes to accepting cryptocurrencies is the conversion of crypto to fiat currency.
+Presently, there’s no universal solution or “payment environment” that allows for easy conversion.
+That’s why it’s crucial to choose the right blockchain for your business based on your target currencies.

-Essentially, there are two mechanisms of crypto to fiat conversion: a crypto card and a centralized exchange (CEX).
-A crypto card allows you to purchase products and services for cryptocurrency.
-The respective amount of crypto is sold for fiat.
-A brokerage service (or CEX) allows you to convert crypto to fiat through the brokerage account (or wallet).
+There are two mechanisms for crypto to fiat conversion: a crypto card and a centralized exchange (CEX).
+With a crypto card, you can purchase products and services using cryptocurrency.
+The corresponding amount of crypto is sold for fiat.
+A brokerage service or CEX allows you to convert crypto to fiat through the brokerage account or wallet.

-Every blockchain charges gas fees in some specific currency.
-Examples include Ether for Ethereum, BNB for Binance Chain, AVAX for Avalanche, Matic for Polygon, FTM for Fantom.
+Each blockchain charges gas fees in a specific currency.
+Examples include Ether for Ethereum, BNB for Binance Chain, AVAX for Avalanche, Matic for Polygon, and FTM for Fantom.
 Most exchanges support deposits and withdrawals on a particular blockchain only for the currency used to pay gas fees.

 Many exchanges support withdrawal of AVAX to Avalanche and deposits of this same currency to Avalanche network.
 However, they will not support deposits of stablecoins using this network.
 Most exchanges support deposits and withdrawals of stablecoins using Etherium blockchain, where transaction fees can be high.

 So, technically, it is impossible to deposit USDC directly through Avalanche.
 In order to do that, you would have to bridge USDC from Avalanche to Ethereum.
 Then you’d have to do an Ethereum transaction to fund your brokerage account.
 The problem is: while conversion from Avalanche to Ethereum might not be that costly, the Ethereum transaction will require you to pay high gas fees.
 So, depending on the amount that you are dealing with, the cost might be prohibitive.
-That is, transaction amount should be really high in order for the whole transaction to make sense.
+That is, transaction amount should be really high in order to justify the costs.

-Binance Chain has its own exchange, supporting multiple currencies, including different stablecoins, such as USDC, BUSD, USDT, DAI.
-So, if you use Binance brokerage service, then you can accept payments on this blockchain for a relatively low fee.
-Moreover, you can deposit cryptocurrency to Binance exchange to be further converted into fiat, again, with minimum expenses.
+Binance Chain, however, has its own exchange, supporting multiple currencies, including different stablecoins, such as USDC, BUSD, USDT, DAI.
+Therefore, if you use Binance brokerage service, you can accept payments on this blockchain with relatively low fees.
+Moreover, you can deposit cryptocurrency to Binance exchange to be further converted into fiat with minimum expenses.

-Coinbase “issues” USDC, so the cheapest way to convert USDC into fiat is to use this brokerage.
-Similarly, Binance “issues” BUSD, so their brokerage service offers the cheapest conversion of this currency to fiat.
+Coinbase issues USDC, so using their brokerage service is the cheapest way to convert USDC to fiat.
+Similarly, Binance issues BUSD, so their brokerage service offers the cheapest conversion of this currency to fiat.

-So, beside blockchain selection, it is important to select an optimal exchange.
-Sometimes, it might be beneficial to convert all proceeds from crypto payments into specific stablecoins.
+Therefore, selecting the optimal exchange is just as important as selecting the right blockchain.
+Sometimes, it is beneficial to convert all proceeds from crypto payments into specific stablecoins.
 Then, you can convert them to fiat using the respective exchange or brokerage service at minimum cost.

 Crypto payment processing costs revisited

-Before implementing a particular solution for accepting crypto payments, it is important to clearly estimate the cost of processing.
+Before deciding on a particular solution for accepting crypto payments, it’s crucial to estimate the cost of processing.

 At the same time, you always have to remember about crypto-to-fiat conversion.
-Indeed, payments for many commodities (such as rent or insurance) cannot be made in crypto.
-So, at some point you will have to convert crypto to fiat currency.
+Indeed, payments for many commodities (such as rent or insurance) cannot be paid in crypto.
+So, at some point you will have to convert crypto to fiat.

-Like we said, there are two major ways of handling this task.
+Like we said, there are two primary to handle this conversion.

 - Using a crypto card for payments.

-- Transfer your capital to a special brokerage account and convert it to crypto.
+- Transferring your capital to a special brokerage account and converting it to crypto.

 Many exchanges have their own native currencies (GUSD for Geminy, BUSD for Binance Chain, USDC for Coinbase).
-However, it is, usually, one native currency per exchange.
+However, typically, there is only one native currency per exchange.

-For example, if you have an account with Coinbase exchange and get a deposit in USDC, then crypto-to-fiat conversion is free.
-At the same time, if you get a deposit in a different currency (including stablecoins), then crypto-to-fiat conversion might additionally cost you up to 0.5% of transaction amount.
+For example, if you have an account with Coinbase exchange and receive a deposit in USDC, then crypto-to-fiat conversion is free.
+At the same time, if you get a deposit in a different currency, including stablecoins, then crypto-to-fiat conversion may cost you up to 0.5% of the transaction amount.

-Most probably, a crypto payment solution will still cost less than a conventional credit card-based solution.
-However, before making a final decision concerning implementation of this or that model, you should consider all potential costs.
+Most likely a crypto payment solution will still be cheaper than a conventional credit card-based solution.
+Nevertheless, before making a final decision on the implementation of a particluar model, you should consider all potential costs.

 Experience shows that crypto payments are more suitable for certain types of markets.

-- As crypto is one of the most secure payment mediums, crypto payments suit industries, where confidentiality is a top priority.
+- As crypto is one of the most secure payment mediums, crypto payments are ideal for industries, where confidentiality is a top priority.
 Examples of businesses include pharmaceutical vendors and VPN providers.

-- Another important aspect is that there is no chargeback concept in crypto world.
-So, cryptocurrency payments might be an option for industries, where chargeback levels are traditionally high, such as tech support.
+- Another important aspect to consider is that there is no chargeback concept in crypto world.
+Thus, cryptocurrency payments might be an option for industries, where chargeback levels are traditionally high, such as tech support.

-- Finally, crypto works well for purchases that do not require instant payment confirmation or approval (such as online purchases).
-In a retail situation such payments might not work so well, because if the blockchain is overloaded, confirmation takes longer.
+- Lastly, crypto is well suited for purchases that do not require instant payment confirmation or approval, such as online purchases.
+In a retail situations, such payments might not work as well because if the blockchain is overloaded, confirmation might take longer.

-Implementation of a crypto payment solution is a challenging task for both merchants and (especially) platforms.Your choice of a specific solution will depend on many factors, such as target currencies and type of business.
+Implementation of a crypto payment solution is a challenging task for both merchants and (especially) platforms.Your choice of a specific solution will depend on many factors, such as target currencies, type of business, and others.

 In this guide we have provided generic crypto payment implementation tips.
 However, if you want more specific advice, feel free to consult our payment experts.
 You are also welcome to watch our short video guide on crypto payment solutions available to businesses.
 UniPay Gateway has now become a crypto-friendly omni-channel payment management platform.
 So, we will be happy to share our experience and help you with your use case.